How to Grow Angel’s Fishing Rod Flowers in Your Garden

 Temperature and Humidity Preferences

 Angel’s fishing rod thrives in USDA hardiness zones 7 to 10.
-It is winter hardy to 5°F and evergreen, except in the coldest of these zones where its foliage will die back in the winter.
+It is winter hardy to 5°F and evergreen, except in the coldest zones, where its foliage dies back in the winter.

 Dierama plants struggle to tolerate extremely high heat or high humidity.